-The protocols for monitoring behaviour in the BSR are as follows:
+Additional protocols for monitoring behaviour in the BSR are as follows:

-- o 1st warning pupil's initials written on board ('A chance to put things right.') - O 2nd warning placement in BSR is extended by one period (this will include a lunchtime placement in the BSR or a 3.05pm finish, if the warning extends the placement from P.3 to P.4 or from P.6 to P.1. - o 3rd warning placement in BSR is extended by a period of up to an additional day, which may include an additional 3.05pm finish and lunchtime placement (12.00 1.30pm). - o 4th warning could result in a suspension.
+- o 1st warning pupil's initials written on board ('A chance to put things right.') - O 2nd warning placement in BSR is extended by one period (this will include a lunchtime placement in the BSR or a 3.45pm finish, if the warning extends the placement from P.3 to P.4 or from P.5) - O 3rd warning placement in BSR is extended by a period of up to an additional day, which may include an additional 3.45pm finish and lunchtime placement (12.00 1.30pm). - o 4th warning could result in a suspension.
 If the incident is serious, the suspension may be for longer than one day.
-Return to school will be via the BSR, including a 3.05pm finish and a lunchtime placement in the BSR. - When pupils arrive at the BSR, they must hand over their mobile phone, which can be collected at 3.05pm.
+Return to school will be via the BSR, including a 3.45pm finish and a lunchtime placement in the BSR. - When pupils arrive at the BSR, they must hand over their mobile phone, which can be collected at 3.45pm, or at the end of their placement time.
 Mobile phones must be handed back in at the start of the following day.
 Continued refusal to hand over the mobile phone could result in a one-day suspension for defiance. - In the BSR, pupils will complete differentiated work booklets.
-Pupils are expected to work in silence and must complete all work to the best of their ability. - Whilst in the BSR, pupils are required to complete a behaviour reflection sheet and complete the BSR expectations sheet.
-They will also copy out the Code of Conduct. - Before pupils return to lessons, they will have a restorative conversation with the member of staff who made the referral and will complete an 'Evidence of Progress' sheet. - If your child is referred to the BSR, you will receive a text to inform you of this and the fact that they will finish at 3.05pm.
+Pupils are expected to work in silence and must complete all work to the best of their ability.

+- Whilst in the BSR, pupils are required to complete a behaviour reflection sheet and complete the BSR expectations sheet. - If your child is referred to the BSR, you will be notified by ClassCharts.
+This will show as a C3 consequence and does include the same day detention, meaning a finish time of 3.15pm (unless multiple detentions have been incurred).
 You will also receive a call from the member of staff who made the BSR referral to discuss the reasons for the referral and strategies for improvement.
-All staff will be following the parental contact flowchart in the Parents' section of the school website. - Whilst completing a BSR placement, if a pupil is absent or signs out for a medical appointment, they must make up the equivalent time in the BSR, including a lunchtime placement or a 3.05pm finish, if required.
+All staff will be following the parental contact flowchart in the Parents' section of the school website. - Whilst completing a BSR placement, if a pupil is absent or signs out for a medical appointment, they must make up the equivalent time in the BSR, including a lunchtime placement or a 3.45pm finish, if required.